-In regard to post-charge bail it is clearly important that a defendant is not allowed to ‘go on the run’ and miss the court hearing or try to intimidate certain witnesses, and yet if there is little danger of this and the defendant has not yet been proven guilty, he should be released at least temporarily.
+In regard to court bail it is clearly important that a defendant is not allowed to ‘go on the run’ and miss the court hearings or try to intimidate certain witnesses, and yet if there is little danger of this and the defendant has not yet been proven guilty, he should be released at least temporarily.

 Bail system in the news

 Bail has been in the news recently due to a particular case which stated that police should not be allowed to release suspects on bail for more than 96 hours.